The Northern Territory Children's Commissioner is an independent statutory officer whose core functions focus on the wellbeing of vulnerable children.

 This website provides an outline of the core functions of the Commissioner, some of the current activities of the Commissioner and provides links to a range of related resources and publications.

-The position of Northern Territory Children's Commissioner was created in the Care and Protection of Children Act 2007 (the Act), which was passed by the Legislative Assembly in November 2007.
+The position of Northern Territory Children's Commissioner was created in the Care and Protection of Children Act 2007, which was passed by the Legislative Assembly in November 2007.

 Children and young people in the Northern Territory reach their full potential.